Andes Mountains & Mindo Cloud Forest, Ecuador

 After a fantastic morning, we headed to Mindo for lunch, with one stop along the way, Minjoy Park.
 The chairlift from the parking lot to the park lets you capture beautiful views of Mindo and the surrounding forest.
 When you go, you have two options.
 The first is to ride the up and return immediately, or hop off and hike one of the many trails before returning.
 Due to time constraints, we chose the immediate return.
 We enjoyed the ride and the beautiful cloud forest.
 Afterward, we found a local restaurant and had lunch before our remaining tour stops.

 Our next stop was the Armonia Orchid Garden.
 The garden, which also offers lodging and tours, contains approximately; ly 250 species of orchids.
-We took a guided tour which lasted about 45 minutes and only cost a couple of dollars.
+We took a guided tour, which lasted about 45 minutes and only cost a couple of dollars.
 We had no idea that there were so many species and that some were so small, I’d say about the size of a quarter.
-Plants there are grown and reproduced and replanted in the forest.
+Plants there are grown, reproduced, and replanted in the forest.
 They are also used for teaching, research, and demonstrations.
 Though I am not a big flower person, I found it informative and a nice way to spend an hour or so.

 Sadly, it was time to go home.
 After a 2 1/2 hour ride back to Quitoa, Vivian dropped us off at the airport, where we awaited our flight home.
 We loved visiting Ecuador, seeing many wonderful things and meeting many great people.
 There are a lot of other places we would like to visit, but I wouldn’t rule out visiting Ecuador again.
 If you’d like to know more, please read one of my other posts or contact me.
 Thanks for reading, and happy travels!